NotTooScareyShellScripts/getTvhProgram.sh/README.md

 }
 ```

-*This will give you a nice channel list in json
+*This will give you a nice channel list in json  using the sort parameter by 'number'.
+*Note jq is just assembling the defaults, the sort is serverside API

 ```
 curl -s 'http://user:passwd@TVH_SERVER:9981/api/channel/grid?sort=number'|jq